richcipherblade/wuc-new/_posts/2018-08-04-caitlin-long-financialization.md

 <p style="text-indent: -1.5in; margin: 0in 0in 12.0pt 1.5in;">CAITLIN:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Oh, yeah.</p>
 <p style="text-indent: -1.5in; margin: 0in 0in 12.0pt 1.5in;">TRACE:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -- I think we have a very bright future so keep up the good work.</p>
 <p style="text-indent: -1.5in; margin: 0in 0in 12.0pt 1.5in;">CAITLN:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Oh, you too, Trace.&nbsp; Thanks so much.</p>
-<p style="text-indent: -1.5in; margin: 0in 0in 12.0pt 1.5in;">ADVERTISEMENT: Be sure to get a copy of the free bitcoin guide at freebitcoinguide.com.&nbsp; Got a question or suggestion, record your voice at bitcoin.kn.&nbsp; Don't be shy.&nbsp; To help the show, share bitcoin.kn with friends, post about it and read it and otherwise spam the interwebs.&nbsp; Your iTunes comments and five-star reviews are very important to us.&nbsp; Please continue tuning in to the Bitcoin knowledge podcast where we released interviews with the top people in the Bitcoin world.&nbsp; Now, take some <strong>(Inaudible 00:56:36)</strong> and let that Bitcoin knowledge consolidate.</p>
-<p style="text-indent: -1.5in; margin: 0in 0in 12.0pt 1.5in;">&nbsp;</p>